-Throw in some knock knock jokes to get your audience attention or ask them to share a laugh.
+Throw in some knock-knock jokes to get your audience’s attention, or ask them to share a laugh.

 It’s a crazy world out there, and people want to laugh once in a while.
 Give them something to smile about.
 But make sure not to offend anybody.
 People want to read trending topics.

-They want to know the latest happening, they want to learn the newest solution to their problems, and they want anything new!
+They want to know the latest happenings, learn the newest solution to their problems, and enjoy anything new!
 Ride with the trend only if it has something to do with your niche.

-Don't force it because when you do, your post would only sound desperate.
-And your audience doesn't like that.
+Don’t force it because your post would only sound desperate when you do.
+And your audience doesn’t like that.

-By providing content that accomplishes all of the above, you will see results, no matter what secret tricks Facebook has up their sleeves.
+By providing content that accomplishes all of the above, you will see results, no matter what secret tricks Facebook has up its sleeves.

-Increase your Facebook page likes organically is no walk in the park.
-But it can be done.
-You can learn how to use these tips when sharing your brand's story effectively.
+Increasing your Facebook page likes organically is no walk in the park.
+But you can do it.
+You can learn how to effectively use these tips when sharing your brand’s story.

-These are just a few of the hacks that you can do when you market your business on Facebook.
+These are just a few of the hacks you can do to increase Facebook page likes and audiences.
 They are straightforward to follow yet very useful.
-Start using these and increase your Facebook engagement.

 Catch the attention of your audience by following these recommendations.
 Use them as a guide to writing better social media content that your audience would love to read and share.

-With these recommendations, you can connect with your fans more deeply, and these can drive more traffic to your Facebook page, which should turn into more business to your brand.
+With these recommendations, you can connect with your fans more deeply, and these can drive more traffic to your Facebook page, which should turn into more business for your brand.

 Which part of this post did you find helpful?
 Tell us more by writing in the comment section below, and have fun!